Infant Abduction Prevention in Hospitals

 Q: What is an infant protection system in a hospital?

 A hospital infant protection system is a security platform that uses real-time location technology to continuously monitor the position of newborns within the facility.
-It combines wearable tags placed on infants with a network of wireless sensors and a central software platform that generates automated alerts if an infant approaches a restricted area, if a tag is tampered with, or if an infant is at risk of being mismatched with the wrong family.
-Modern systems also integrate with door access control to automatically lock exits during a security event, and support mother-baby matching to prevent misidentification at the point of care.
+It combines wearable tags on infants with a network of wireless sensors and a central software platform.
+The platform generates automated alerts if an infant approaches a restricted area, if a tag is removed, or if an infant risks mismatching with the wrong family.
+Modern systems also integrate with door access control to automatically lock exits during a security event, and they support mother-baby matching to prevent misidentification at the point of care.

 Q: How does RTLS prevent infant abduction in hospitals?

 RTLS prevents infant abduction by tracking every tagged newborn’s location in real time and automatically alerting staff when an infant moves toward an unauthorized area or exit.
-Unlike cameras, which record events after they occur, RTLS generates proactive alerts that give staff time to intercept before an abduction attempt is completed.
-When integrated with access control, the system can also automatically lock designated doors and hold elevators the moment an alert is triggered — physically preventing the infant from leaving the protected area even if the first staff notification is delayed.
+Unlike cameras, which record events after they occur, RTLS generates proactive alerts that give staff time to intercept before an abduction attempt completes.
+When integrated with access control, the system can also automatically lock designated doors and hold elevators the moment an alert triggers — physically preventing the infant from leaving the protected area even if the first staff notification is delayed.

 Q: What is mother-baby matching and why does it matter?